rafaelsoteldosilva/vechain-server/README.md

 This file is important in order for the migration to work, because with it, the models, seeders and migration files ca be located

-Without this .sequelizerc this script wouldn't work
+Without this .sequelizerc the migrations wouldn't work

 ## **package.json**